 “I know you do, and I know this world can’t afford to lose it.”
 He smiled in an attempt to convince her.

-A moment passed before her own smile spread across her cheeks.
+A moment passed before her own smile, filled with excitement, spread across her cheeks.
 “Where is this town?”